Vishal6226/TinDog/README.md

 # TinDog
-This is a tinder website specially made for dogs.
+### This is a tinder website specially made for dogs.
+To watch it Live <a href = "https://vishal6226.github.io/TinDog/">Click Here</a>